Muslim, Buddhist mob violence threatens new Myanmar image

 "We are burning Rohingya houses because they live near our village and they gather at night and try to attack us," said an unidentified ethnic Rakhine man.

-Planeloads of soldiers arrived in Sittwe on Saturday but residents said the security forces were ineffectual.
+Planeloads of soldiers arrived in Sittwe on Saturday but locals said the security forces were ineffectual.

 "A Rohingya mob just set fire to some Rakhine houses just behind Infantry Battalion 357.
-The soldiers just watched, without doing anything," said one resident who declined to be identified.
+The soldiers just watched, without doing anything," one local said, declining to be named.

 An elderly Muslim man living with his family reported that Buddhist vigilantes armed with "swords and sticks" were roaming the streets on motorbikes.